Dissipation-dispersion analysis of fully-discrete implicit discontinuous Galerkin methods and application to stiff hyperbolic problems: Dissipation-dispersion analysis of DIRK-DG schemes

+where $\norm{\mathbf{f}'(\mathbf{u})}$ denotes the spectral radius of the Jacobian of the flux function.
+This corresponds to the classical CFL restriction for a discontinuous Galerkin scheme of degree $p$ with a Rusanov flux.
+In general, the precise stability bound of an explicit scheme depends also on the particular Runge-Kutta integrator employed.
+However, in this work we take \eqref{eq:dtCFL} as a reference definition of $\Delta t_{\mathrm{CFL}}$, independently of the specific Runge-Kutta scheme, in order to provide a consistent baseline for comparing explicit and implicit methods.
+We then introduce

-which represents the ratio between the time-step $\Delta t_{\text{imp}}$ used by an implicit time-integration and the time-step required for explicit stability.
-When $r=1$, then explicit and implicit schemes are run with the same time-step.
+that is, the ratio between the implicit time-step $\Delta t_{\text{imp}}$ and the reference explicit stability limit $\Delta t_{\text{CFL}}$ running the same test with an explicit RKDG of matching order in space and time.
+When $r=1$, implicit and explicit schemes are advanced with the same time-step.}

 We compare the results obtained with one-parameter family of second-order DIRK methods with $s=2$ stages and the third-order DIRK methods with $s=3$ and $s=4$ stages described, respectively, by the Butcher tableaux in Table~\ref{tab:dirk22}, Table~\ref{tab:dirk33} and Table~\ref{tab:dirk43}.